grpc/proposal/L58-python-async-api.md

 Since this is a new opportunity for us to re-design, we need to think cautiously about how do we empower our users to extend our classes.
-For majority of cases, we are providing the only implementation for the interface, and we should convert them into concrete classes.
+For majority of cases, we are providing the only implementation for the interface.
+We should convert them into concrete classes.

 On the other hand, there are actually one valid use case that we should keep abstract class -- interceptors.
-To be more specific, the following interfaces will remain the same:
+To be more specific, the following interfaces won't be replaced by concrete classes:

 * grpc.ServerInterceptor
 * grpc.UnaryUnaryClientInterceptor